The Newcastle Fund

 Ward Committee Grant Aid

-In addition to the Newcastle Fund, the Council devolves funding for neighbourhood level projects to our ward committees, where decisions on funding are taken in public by elected Councillors.
+In addition to the Newcastle Fund, the Council devolves funding for neighbourhood level projects to our ward committees, where decisions on funding are taken by elected Councillors.
 Small projects which are focused on specific neighbourhoods should consider an application to the relevant ward committee, rather than to the Newcastle Fund.
+Further information can be found on the Grants and Funding web page.

 Feedback and contact